NXT 2300

 NXT 2300 was a professional wrestling television special produced by WWE for its developmental brand NXT.
 The event was broadcast live on November 6, 2024, from the 2300 Arena in Philadelphia, Pennsylvania as a special episode of NXT on The CW in the United States.
 In addition to NXT's roster and a guest from partner promotion Total Nonstop Action Wrestling (TNA), the event featured veterans of the defunct Extreme Championship Wrestling (ECW) as a tribute to 2300 Arena (formerly known to fans as the ECW Arena) being the prior home of that promotion.

-The special aired on a Wednesday, preempted from its regular Tuesday timeslot due to the 2024 United States presidential election, and thus went head-to-head with rival promotion All Elite Wrestling's program, Dynamite, in a reprisal of the Wednesday Night Wars.
+The special aired on a Wednesday, preempted from its regular Tuesday timeslot due to the 2024 United States presidential election, and thus went head-to-head with rival promotion All Elite Wrestling's program, Dynamite (Held in Manchester, New Hampshire), in a reprisal of the Wednesday Night Wars.
 It defeated Dynamite in both viewership and key demographic ratings.